 Skeuomorphism is one of the best approach to UI design, and the iOS 7 flat-everything redesign was a big mistake.

-In the context of professional philosophy, I’m a compatibilist, but I think people in general take free will for granted too easily.
+In the context of professional philosophy, I’m a compatibilist; but people in general take free will for granted too easily, which has profound consequences in public policies.

 (Not an opinion but an empirical fact) Shake Shack > Five Guys > In-N-Out